solana-foundation/developer-content/docs/programs/anchor/pda.md

 #### Automatic Bump Calculation

-When using the `bump` constraint without an value, the bump is automatically calculated each time the instruction is invoked.
+When using the `bump` constraint without a value, the bump is automatically calculated each time the instruction is invoked.

 ```rs